 Alternatively, you can use jumper cables to jump-start your generator battery using your car battery.
 The procedure is the same as for jump-starting another car’s battery: Attach the cables to your car and generator using the metal frame of your generator as the fourth connection point, turn on your car, and then try starting the generator.

-If these methods still don’t work, the problem likely isn’t a dead battery.
+If these methods still don’t work, the reason your generator won’t start probably isn’t because of a dead battery.

 4. There are cables plugged into the generator